 - Get needed follow-up medical attention.
-This may mean surgery, stitches or setting a broken bone, to name a few examples.
-If Recovery Law Center represents you, we will take responsibility for obtaining, organizing and analyzing medical records.
+This may mean surgery, stitches, or setting a broken bone, to name a few examples.
+If Recovery Law Center represents you, we will take responsibility for obtaining, organizing, and analyzing medical records.
 If you are a friend or family member, stay focused on helping the injured person cope with a difficult situation and get better.

 - Do not admit fault.
-Whether you are the injured person or a bystander; a driver, passenger or pedestrian; or a moped operator, bicyclist or motorcyclist — no matter what your role in the accident — do not tell police, medical professionals, friends or family that it was your fault.
+Whether you are the injured person or a bystander; a driver, passenger or pedestrian; or a moped operator, bicyclist or motorcyclist — no matter what your role in the accident — do not tell the police, medical professionals, friends or family that it was your fault.
 Any discussion of causes of the accident should be between you and your lawyer.

 - Get photos of the area and the accident and ask witnesses to email you any pictures they take.
 Pictures of an intersection, sidewalk conditions, injuries and a wrecked vehicle can be valuable for your case.
 Your lawyer may also seek images captured by surveillance cameras in the area.

 - Gather names of witnesses and their contact information.
 The scene of the accident offers a prime opportunity to do this.

 - Call a lawyer as soon as you can.
 Your initial consultation with an attorney at Recovery Law Center is free, so there is no risk involved.
 We can come to your location if you cannot come to us.
 We can meet you at the scene of the accident, in your hospital room or at your home.
 We welcome the opportunity to evaluate your case and inform you of your rights.